kazimuth/phd/PROJECT_PROPOSAL.md

 - `a + 0 = a`
 - ...

-An example sequence of simple interactions might look like this:
+An sequence of simple interactions might look like this:

 ![example interaction](./images/dragging.jpg)
 ![example interaction 2](./images/dragging2.jpg)

 Notice how the system provides continual feedback.
-When the user attempts to make a valid move, the system reassures them it is valid and records it.
+When the user attempts to make a valid rewrite, the system reassures them it is valid and records it.
 Invalid moves are simply not possible.
 The system invites experimentation, encouraging the user to freely explore.

 Of course, this model of direct manipulation is unlikely to work for anything but the simplest rewrites.
 The system will also need to provide affordances for modularity -- UIs for composing rewrite rules together and applying them to complicated proof states.
 These will necessarily be more complicated to use, but we hope that they can still be in the spirit of direct manipulation.